 Dandurand completed a first term Dec.
 31, 2015, and was reappointed for a second term that expired Dec.
 31, 2021.

 Gus S. Wetzel, II, M.D. was appointed to the Board of Governors in November 2011, and served as Board President from 2016-2018.
 He is well known throughout the Clinton area for his work in the medical field as well as his strong record of community involvement.
 Wetzel served as mayor from 1994-2010, and spent six years on the Clinton School Board, including two years as president.
 His service to the community includes 40 years of membership in the Clinton Rotary Club, and serving as a trustee and holding leadership positions in the United Methodist Church and St. Paul School of Theology boards.
 He also served for three years on the National School Boards Federation in Washington, D.C., an appointment by former Congressman Ike Skelton.

-Ken Weymuth was named to the Board of Governors in January 2020.
+Ken Weymuth was named to the Board of Governors in January 2020, and currently serves as board president.
 A third-generation business owner from Sedalia, Missouri, he has a connection with UCM that spans multiple decades.

 Weymuth earned a Bachelor of Science degree in business administration and marketing from UCM (then known as Central Missouri State University) in 1978 and began working in the automotive industry the same year as a sales representative.
 He later went on to become a third-generation owner/dealer of W-K Chevrolet, which celebrated its 100th anniversary in 2019.
 Weymuth is now semi-retired.
 His sons are now partners, owning and operating the W-K Family of Dealerships in Sedalia and Boonville.